Fiserv/Commerce-Hub/docs/Master-Data/Cardholder-Details.md

-## Card Holder Details
+## Cardholder Details

-The transaction request may contain the card holder details.
+The transaction request may contain the cardholder details.
 The details consists of customer id, name, date of birth etc.

 | Variable | Type | Length | Description/Values |
 | -------- | -- | ------------ | ------------------ |